deepinsight/insightface/challenges/iccv21-mfr/README.md

-# Academic-Tracks of ICCV21-MFR
+# InsightFace Track of ICCV21-MFR

 The Masked Face Recognition Challenge & Workshop(MFR) will be held in conjunction with the International Conference on Computer Vision (ICCV) 2021.

 [Link](https://ibug.doc.ic.ac.uk/resources/masked-face-recognition-challenge-workshop-iccv-21/).
 There're academic tracks(here) and industrial tracks(with larger training set).

-## Testsets for academic tracks
+## Testsets for insightface track

 In this challenge, we will evaluate the accuracy of following testsets: